MWMjr/DesignPatterns/README.md

 # DesignPatterns
-The idea of this repoistory is to build a library of design patterns implementations built in C#.
+The idea of this repository is to build a library of design patterns implementations built in C#.
 This is simply to be used as a personal reference.
 All code is quick and dirty - just to demonstrate the principal in code.
 ## Creational Patterns
 These are the patterns that create objects, rather than being instantiated directly.
 #### Abstract Factory Pattern